ghodss/kubernetes.github.io/docs/user-guide/images.md

 All users of the cluster who can create pods will be able to run pods that use any of the images in the ECR registry.

 The kubelet will fetch and periodically refresh ECR credentials.
-It needs the `ecr:GetAuthorizationToken` permission to do this.
+It needs the following permissions to do this:

+- `ecr:GetAuthorizationToken`
+- `ecr:BatchCheckLayerAvailability`
+- `ecr:GetDownloadUrlForLayer`
+- `ecr:GetRepositoryPolicy`
+- `ecr:DescribeRepositories`
+- `ecr:ListImages`
+- `ecr:BatchGetImage`

+Requirements:

+- You must be using kubelet version `v1.2.0` or newer.  (e.g. run `/usr/bin/kubelet --version=true`).
+- Your nodes must be in the same region as the registry you are using
+- ECR must be offered in your region

+Troubleshooting:

+- Verify all requirements above.
+- Get $REGION (e.g. `us-west-2`) credentials on your workstation.
+SSH into the host and run Docker manually with those creds.
+Does it work?
+- Verify kubelet is running with `--cloud-provider=aws`.
+- Check kubelet logs (e.g. `journalctl -t kubelet`) for log lines like:
+  - `plugins.go:56] Registering credential provider: aws-ecr-key`
+  - `provider.go:91] Refreshing cache for provider: *aws_credentials.ecrProvider`

 ### Configuring Nodes to Authenticate to a Private Repository

 **Note:** if you are running on Google Container Engine (GKE), there will already be a `.dockercfg` on each node with credentials for Google Container Registry.
+You cannot use this approach.

+**Note:** if you are running on AWS EC2 and are using the EC2 Container Registry (ECR), the kubelet on each node will manage and update the ECR login credentials.
 You cannot use this approach.

 **Note:** this approach is suitable if you can control node configuration.
 It will not work reliably on GCE, and any other cloud provider that does automatic